WallarooLabs/wally/book/python/writing-your-own-stateful-application.md

 To learn how to write a stateful application with partitioning, continue to [Writing Your Own Partitioned Stateful Application](writing-your-own-partitioned-stateful-application.md).

-To learn how to make your application resilient and able to work across multiple workers, skip ahead to [Interworker Serialization and Resilience](interworker-serialization-and-resilience.md).
+To learn how to make your application resilient and able to work across multiple workers, skip ahead to [Inter-worker Serialization and Resilience](interworker-serialization-and-resilience.md).